james-stoup/org-mode-better-defaults/README.md

 If you click in the Org Agenda pane on the right and then press `r` it will refresh your view.
 Doing so will now show that your first TODO is blocked while the others remain in their default state.
 Since we can't do anything more here, let's move on to our next TODO item.

-<a id="orge63d0e1"></a>
+<a id="orgcab6e04"></a>

 ## Start Working on TODO #2

 We hit a dead end on our first TODO so now we are moving on to the second task.
 Just like in the previous TODO we want to change the state from `TODO` to `IN-PROGRESS` and add a note.
 Reread the previous section if you forgot how to do that.
 For the note you can use `Talking to Carla since Bob is gone` and then save it like you did the last one.
 So at this point we have 3 TODOs that are all in different states.
 Click over to your Agenda pane (if you closed it you can easily reopen it with `C-c a d`) and then type `r` to refresh the view.
 You should now see that your 3 TODOs are indeed all in different states.

-As we did before, navigate to the end of the body of this TODO, it return twice, and update it with what you are currently doing.
+As we did before, navigate to the end of the body of this TODO, hit return twice, and update it with what you are currently doing.
 Here we could add something like `Emailing Carla for her data while I wait for Bob to get back to me.` which summarizes the steps you are taking.
 Once again we assume that you contacted Carla over your company's email system and requested the information you require.
 However this time we are in luck because Carla responds fairly quickly with a link to the company's intranet where the data you want is stored.
 You click on the link, view the data, extract what you need, and add it to the Word document you working on.
 Of course, you could write everything in Org Mode and then export it to one of a dozen formats (and in fact this is what I do for my job) but for beginners I would use Org to track my notes and then something like Word to format the actual document.

 ![adding a link to a TODO](images/image-17-link-to-doc.png)